Bilibilizm/GeoFS-Flight-Inspection-Checklist/README.md

 **2. Using the Checklist:**

-•Once installed, the checklist can be accessed by pressing Shift + F on your keyboard while in GeoFS.
+•Once installed, the checklist can be accessed by pressing L on your keyboard while in GeoFS.
 This will toggle the checklist menu on and off.

 •To Adjust Transparency: Use the slider under the "Opacity" label to adjust the background opacity of the checklist.